-Fill in sterilised jars and cool completely.
+Fill sterile jars with the jam and allow them to cool completely.

 Keep the plums whole with the skin.
-The boiling process cooks and softens it enough to break with the back of a spoon. you can remove the stones at the end of the process or leave them all in one of the bottles.
+The boiling process cooks and softens it enough to break with the back of a spoon.
+You can remove the stones at the end of the process or leave them all in one of the bottles.

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.

 The Art of Parsi Cooking; reviving an ancient cuisine was published in 2016 by Austin Macauley and continues to be available through amazon book depot book depository and from the publishers.Photo credit Niloufer Mavalvala.

 Post a Comment